JustAGhosT/phoenixvc-idea-generator/docs/migration/README.md

 ## Styling Approach

-We use a combination of Tailwind CSS and CSS LESS Modules for styling:
+We use CSS Modules with Tailwind CSS for styling:

 1. **Tailwind CSS** - For rapid UI development and consistent design tokens
 2. **CSS Modules** - For component-specific styles that go beyond Tailwind